 Claudina Butterfly Facts

 - This beautiful variety of Lepidoptera most frequently goes by the common name of the Claudina Butterfly.
-It also has another common name, however.
+It also has another common name that it’s known by, however.
 That’s because, though it’s less frequently heard, it’s also sometimes known as the Claudina agrias.

-- In a comparatively uncommon pattern, both of these terms are very similar to the formal, scientific name of the marvel of evolution.
-That’s due to the fact that researchers commonly refer to the insect by its technical name, the Agrias claudina.
+- In a comparatively uncommon pattern, both of these terms remain very similar to the formal scientific name of the marvel of Nature and evolution.
+That’s due to the fact that researchers commonly refer to the beautiful insect by its technical name, the Agrias claudina.

-- Regardless of which of these related and similar terms one uses to refer to it, one fact remains paramount.
+- Regardless of which of these related and similar terms one chooses to use to refer to it, one truth remains paramount.
 That’s the simple fact that it’s a truly beautiful species of butterfly.
 Interestingly, many subspecies of the invertebrate also exist, many in the same region.

-- For the moment, it appears to be maintaining a sufficient and stable population base.
+- For the moment, this bilogical wonder appears to be maintaining a sufficient and stable population base.
 That fact further seems to hold true throughout its range.
-Therefore, the IUCN has no listing for the beautiful Claudina Butterfly on its Red List Of Threatened Species.
+Therefore, the IUCN has no listing for the beautiful Claudina Butterfly on its Red List of Threatened Species.

-- Local governments and organizations nevertheless consider it to be Threatened, due to several factors.
-Given where it lives, habitat loss represents an ever-present danger.
+- Local governments and organizations nevertheless consider the invertebrate to be Threatened, due to several factors.
+Given where it lives, habitat loss clearly represents an ever-present danger.
 The ongoing process of climate change also represents a potential threat to it.

 Related Articles